2015 – Current

 I did it with a small team of designers and product managers:

-Tour and activity businesses are small businesses that are diverse and require vertical-specific solutions.
+Tour and activity operators are diverse businesses that simultaneously require broad and vertical-specific solutions.
 My job as design director is to find common points that unite our operators and thread a solution to meet their needs.

-No matter how big or small, all operators want to increase revenue by:
+No matter big or small, all operators need to increase revenue by:

 To increase revenue, operators need to sell more activities and accessories.
-At the same time, websites are becoming the primary way customers research and try to book activities.
-As such, we created multiple solutions to allow operators to capture more revenue.
+Websites are becoming the primary way customers research and try to book activities.
+As such, we created multiple features to allow operators to capture more revenue.

-For operators, we designed a modular booking widget to fit their business.
+For operators, we designed a consumer friendly and modular booking widget to embed on their websites.
 Operators can embed the widget in three flavors:

-Through competitive analysis, user researcher, and constant A/B testing we designed a booking flow maximized for conversion that incorporates:
+Through competitive analysis, user research, and constant A/B testing we designed our booking flow to maximize conversions by emphasizing:

-The core use case of choosing date, time, tickets, and payment with add-ons, pickup locations, custom questions, and up-selling activities.
+The core use case of choosing date, time, tickets, and payment with add-ons, pickup locations, and up-selling activities.

-Operators also have walkups, so we designed native iPhone and iPad apps to capture walkups and sell accessories at the spot.
+Operators also have walkup customers, for that use case we designed native iPhone and iPad apps to streamline walkups and selling accessories on the spot.

-Peek Pro is designed to save operators money by integrating all aspects of the back-office into one platform.
+Peek Pro is designed to save operators money by integrating all aspects of the back-office into a single platform.
 A sample of requirements:

 Scheduling is the core of a tour and activity business.
 Operators need to schedule activities, assign employees, and review bookings.
 Since the scheduler has to do a lot of heavy lifting, it's critical for it be intuitive.
-So I designed the UX to be based on a familiar UI, Google Calendar.
+I led UX design to be based on a familiar UI, Google Cal.

 My design philosophy for Peek Pro is to be opinionated about UX but allow a user to customize views.
 In the below example an operator can switch between two differing booking layouts on the same calendar.